 Mindfulness workshops: Learn and practice mindfulness techniques to help relieve stress, improve health, and regulate emotions.

-Self defense training (6 weeks): Learn how to defend yourself and learn you have a right to defend yourself.
-These yoga classes are sensitive to the needs of women with trauma symptoms.
+Self-defense training (6 weeks): Learn how to defend yourself and learn you have a right to defend yourself.
+These self-defense classes are sensitive to the needs of women with trauma symptoms.

 Healthy communication workshops (6 weeks): Learn non-violent communication methods by identifying your needs, the needs of others, and feelings that surround needs.